 Is there a better way?

-Better funding for community mental health would make a big difference.
+Better funding for community mental health would make a big difference, and there’s actually a strong economic case for investing in mental health.
 Somewhere, I think there’s a balance to be found between offering people the level of support they need to function without being more restrictive than necessary.
 Choice is important, and autonomous decision-making doesn’t always mean independent living.
 People are able to thrive when the level of support they get matches what they need.
 When you dump people into independent community living and they don’t have the skills, and perhaps don’t have the capacity, it isn’t going to help them thrive.
 It’s more likely to help them be that scary crazy person who seems to fit all of those scary crazy people stereotypes.
 It’s probably not what anyone had in mind with deinstitutionalization.

 Where do you think the balance might lie between giving people the support they need without overstepping?